pytroll/pytroll-collectors/doc/source/index.rst

 It uses `pytroll-schedule`_ to estimate the area coverage based on start and end times contained in filenames.

-The  ``gatherer`` collection is started when it receives a posttroll message, perhaps from `trollstalker`_ or `segment-gatherer`_.
+The  ``geographic_gatherer`` collection is started when it receives a posttroll message, perhaps from `trollstalker`_ or `segment-gatherer`_.
 Using the configured granule duration and the area of interest, it calculates the starting times of granules it should expect to be covered in this area before and after the